yourselftoscience/yourselftoscience.org/CODE_OF_CONDUCT.md

 - When you disagree, explain why in clear terms and, where possible, point to evidence or alternatives.
 - Maintainers may close or redirect threads that become repetitive, off-topic, or hostile.

-## Canon 4 – Use of the Yourself To Science’s Name and Infrastructure
+## Canon 4 – Use of the Yourself to Science’s Name and Infrastructure

-- Do not present unofficial work as if it were an official part of Yourself To Science.
+- Do not present unofficial work as if it were an official part of Yourself to Science.
 - Do not use project spaces to run unrelated political campaigns or personal attacks.
 - Do not claim project endorsement for products, services, or organizations without explicit permission from the maintainers.

 ## Canon 5 – External Opinions and Politics

 - You are free to hold and express any views elsewhere.
-In project spaces, keep discussion tied to Yourself To Science’s purpose: helping people discover and evaluate ways to contribute to science.
+In project spaces, keep discussion tied to Yourself to Science’s purpose: helping people discover and evaluate ways to contribute to science.
 - Avoid importing external political or cultural fights into project channels when they are not directly relevant to the work.

 ## Canon 6 – Reporting and Consequences